Lovrom8/RSMods/README.md

    * **Options**
    1. ZZ's color set - this mode will replicate the default color of high B string (green) and make it match the color of the low B string (7-th string) - [See the ER mode in action](https://www.youtube.com/watch?v=FPjFwt-Dpdo)
    2. Custom color set - defined by you as the colorblind color set in the settings, it will be used only in extended range mode songs, while regular songs will use the normal colors
+   ** Known bugs: Some highlights for accented open strings or HO / PO notations, flicker between the default colors and the modified ER mode colors.
+                  The string pegs shown in the tuner are not changed correctly.
+The colors change when the song starts, not in the tuner, meaning on first ER use, default colrs will be shown in the tuner.
+It also means that if you last played an ER song, then go back to a standard tuned song - the pegs in the tuner will still show in ER colors.

 * **Custom Song List Titles**
   * Normally those are not customizable in-game and simply listed as SONG LIST 1 to SONG LIST 6.
 Now you can customize those, in for example, a song list for only B Standard songs, only Excercise songs, etc.

 * **Add/Decrease Song Volume**
-  * In case you are playing a song which is unusually low in volume, or is ear-piercingly loud, by invoking the functions of AudioKinetic audio engine used by the game, you can now modify volume of the music on the fly, without going in to the mixer
+  * In case you are playing a song which is unusually low in volume, or is ear-piercingly loud, by invoking the functions of AudioKinetic audio engine used by the game, you can now modify volume of the music on the fly, without going in to the mixer.

 * **Toggle Loft**
   * If you are a streamer, this one will especially come in handy.
-The background behind the noteway (be it a crowd in the venue or just a plain wall), can now be removed on the fly with a dark background
+The background behind the noteway (be it a crowd in the venue or just a plain wall), can now be removed on the fly with a dark background.
+It is suggested that you also turn off "Venue Mode" in the game settings as this will help with performance a little.
-  * **Options** - loft can be automatically toggled off on startup or when entering a song, or by pressing the hotkey
+  * **Options** - loft can be automatically toggled off as soon as the game is started or only when in a song, or by pressing the hotkey that you define.

 * **Force ReEnumeration**
   * Normally after adding a new song to your collection, you would have had to either restart the game, or enter the in-game Shop in order for the game to recognize the new songs.
   * **Options**
   1. Automatic - check if any new songs have been added every X seconds (even while a song is playing!)
   2. By going into Enumerate menu - SHOP in the menu has now been replaced with **Enumerate** and conveniently moved to the second place **(GUI only)**
-  3. By hotkey - press a hotkey to force the game to enumerate your songs
+  3. By hotkey - press a hotkey to force the game to enumerate your songs.

 * **Removal of certain visual game elements**
-  * Again something which may come in handy if you are a streamer (or just prefer your screen to be cluttered the least possible), you can now remove certain elements from the screen
+  * Again something which may come in handy if you are a streamer (or just prefer your screen to be as uncluttered as possible), you can now remove certain elements from the screen
   * **Options**
   1. Headstock
   2. Skyline